 Original in this context means that you have not copied the work in question from someone else.
 The song or the music has to be new.

 With registrable rights (such as patents or trademarks), the Patent or Trademark registers clearly set out who owns those rights.
 Here in the UK, the Intellectual Property Office maintains those registers.

 With copyright the position can be a little bit tricky.
 Essentially, you have to be able to evidence the ownership of the copyright.

 There are many ways that you can go about evidencing your copyright and in doing so protect your copyright.

-- If you are working with digital material; as soon as you save the digital file it will automatically get a date stamp applied to it.
+- If you are working with digital material, as soon as you save the file it will get a date stamp applied.
 This means that one way of evidencing your copyright is to save it electronically.
-Whether it be to the cloud, a disk or usb drive.
+Whether it be to the ‘cloud’, a disk or USB drive.
 You have plenty of options.
-There are a number of online services that will save your files to their cloud system and issue you with a certificate that enables you to easily evidence when your work was created (or at least saved to their cloud storage system!)
+There are a number of online services that will save your files to their cloud system.
+They issue you with a certificate with which you can easily evidence when you created your work (or at least saved it to their cloud storage system!).

-- For material that is written on paper, a common tactic is to seal the material in an envelope and post it to you.
-The envelope will get a date stamp and you can leave the envelope unopened until such time as you need to prove when you created the material.
-This was a common approach in years gone by, but these days you have more options.
+- For writing on paper, a common tactic is to seal the material in an envelope and post it to you.
+The envelope will get a date stamp and you leave the envelope unopened.
+You only open it at such time as you need to prove when you created the material.
+This was a common approach in years gone by.
+Nowadays you have more options.